dimitryzub/monobank-googlesheets-api/README.md

 **Note**: this script only read/write/update/clear (and so on) stuff, that all it does.
 Just simple tasks.

-Also, You can replace Monobank API code to the bank you're using.
+Also, You can replace Monobank API code to the bank you're using, or add more if needed.

 ### Preparation:
 - Go to [Console Google Cloud](https://console.cloud.google.com/home/).